 COPD is one of the least known but most debilitating of all chronic illnesses.
 Ask the average person what problems long-term smokers will face, and most will say lung cancer, few will mention COPD.
 However, there are around 1.2 million people living in the UK with COPD according to the British Lung Foundation.

 Chronic bronchitis is a permanent condition where the lungs are inflamed and attacked by the immune system.
 Cigarettes contain many toxins and chemicals that trigger an autoimmune response, so the blood vessels in the lungs swell as the body attempts to flood the lungs with antibodies (white blood cells), and the body's immune system starts destroying lung tissue.

 90% of COPD cases are seen in people who have smoked at least 20 pack years.
 A pack year is defined as smoking the equivalent of one packet of cigarettes a day for one year, so 20 pack years would be smoking 20 packets of cigarettes a day for one year, or more realistically, one packet a day for 20 years.

 As well as the physical problems it can cause depression, and many people feel ashamed that they can no longer leave their house without aid, so the result is people become isolated and cut off from society.
 For this reason COPD is often called the silent killer, or the hidden killer.

 How is Mobility Affected?

 Cognitive function can also become affected due to lack of oxygen getting to the brain, and this can become worse when active.
 Legs and feet can also become swollen due to physical inactivity, which further reduces natural mobility, worsening the condition further.

 Mobility Aids For COPD

 If you have been diagnosed with early stage COPD then it is a good idea to first try a rollator with a seat, which will support your weight and therefore make walking easier.

 While using your scooter to go to the shops or attend appointments, you will not be putting your lungs under any additional strain, so will be able to communicate better with people, and the risk of confusion is lowered, which will reduce anxiety.

 For those who find it hard to walk around the home, then a powerchair might be required, and these can also be used outdoors, although do not have the same range as some mobility scooters.
 If you use an oxygen tank then you can get holders that will fit most wheelchairs and mobility scooters.

 Many people find that regular exercise helps with their condition, so the more active you can remain, the better equipped you will be to manage the disease.

 COPD cannot be cured, but with early intervention combined with the use of mobility equipment, you can continue to live an independent life.
-For more advice on living with COPD see the NHS' Living with Chronic obstructive pulmonary disease and the British Lung Foundation's 6 tips for living well with COPD.
+For more advice on living with COPD see the NHS' Living with Chronic obstructive pulmonary disease and the British Lung Foundation's tips for living well with COPD.